ThotaSridharRao/backend_main/README.md

     python main.py
     ```

-### 6. Run the Frontend
+### 6. Run the Streamlit Frontend

-1. Navigate to the `frontend` directory:
+1. Navigate to the project’s root directory:
     ```bash
-    cd frontend
+    cd ..
     ```
-2. Start the React.js frontend:
+2. Start the Streamlit app:
     ```bash
-    npm start
+    streamlit run streamlit_app.py
     ```

 ## Notes for Other Users

 - **Administrator Privileges:** Ensure Docker commands are run in Windows PowerShell with Administrator privileges.
 - **Directory Adjustments:** Modify paths for volume mounting (`D:\ML-projects\Potato-disease`) to match your local system setup.
-- **Environments:** Always ensure the respective environments (Python and Node.js) are activated before running backend and frontend commands.
+- **Environments:** Always ensure the respective environments (Python) are activated before running backend and frontend commands.